Classic Impressions, a card oasis, on Court Street near Sackett.

 Perhaps you’ll find this a strange, random recommendation.
 But we have a great little card shop in our midst that I’m sure you’ve passed on Court Street many a time.
 It’s unassuming, old school, not fancy, and a bit cluttered—but features a surprisingly great and affordable line of greeting cards.
 And I’m picky.
 The shop has been there 15 years, right next to Court Pastry.

-It’s Classic Impressions, and in the back, past the gifts, the store features an edited-down selection of cards for every occasion, so you won’t swim in choices, a plus in my book.
+It’s Classic Impressions, and in the back, past the gifts, the store features an edited-down selection of cards for every occasion, so you won’t swim in choices.
 The cards range from traditional to artistically lovely and edgy.

 When it comes to cards, I have a love-hate relationship.
 I hate sending them, but have to.
 My mom would like to receive cards on anniversaries, Halloween, Easter and St. Patrick’s Day and would delight in a Chanukah card though she’s not Jewish.